-This table shows the potential energy that could be generated using the full land / rooftop extent of each renewable technology (and all technologies combined) relative to the incremental municipal targets in Table 20.
+This table shows the potential energy that could be generated using the full land / rooftop extent of each renewable technology (and all technologies combined) relative to the total municipal targets in Table 20.
 Green cells indicate that there is sufficient area to meet targets with a given technology, while red cells indicate there is not enough.
-Using the county as an example, 767% for All Resources means that the county 7.76 times more resource area than it needs to meet the 2050 target.
-However, it could only meet 59% of its target through prime solar alone.
-N/A indicates that a municipality has met its target but can still contribute to meeting the overall county target.
+Using the county as an example, 1009% for All Resources means that the county has 10.09 times more resource area than it needs to meet the 2050 target.
+However, it could only meet 98% of its target through rooftop solar alone.